gauravbhatt01/drf-tutorial/README.md

 # drf-tutorial
-how to API in DRF
+How to make an REST based API using Django Rest Framework